 In today’s social media world, it is not hard to see how the masses regurgitate portions and slices of this vibrant culture, while mislabeling it in the process.

-Hip Hop is alive and well - A culture of and by Black/Latino New Yorkers that is multi layered and incredibly nuanced cannot be taught at any capacity without addressing social dynamics, race, economics and the american (in)justice system.
+Hip Hop is of and by Black/LatinX New Yorkers and is alive and well.
+Being multilayered and incredibly nuanced, it cannot be taught at any capacity without addressing social dynamics, race, economics and the american (in)justice system.

-Hip Hop is more than my culture, it is my last name, which i represent with pride.
+Hip Hop is more than my culture, it is my name, which I represent with pride.
 I make it my priority to bring history and integrity to those that are willing to learn.

 No student will be asked or expected to master any of these elements and/or styles.
-This is a field that requires the same amount of time, energy and dedication as any other genres that has been accepted by the "mainstream".
+This is a field that requires the same amount of time, energy and dedication as any other genres that have been accepted as 'fine art" by white european standards.
 Even though Hip Hop still falls behind in credibility, it is arguably one of the largest Art movement in history.
 Full stop.

-One main goals is to shed light on this misunderstood, vilified, raw, yet beautiful American Art form.
+One main goal is to shed light on this misunderstood, vilified, raw, yet beautiful Black American Art form.